-Prescription/Nonprescription Medication\\
+Prescription/Nonprescription Medication

-Students may, subject to the provisions of this regulation, have prescription or nonprescription medication administered by designated, trained staff.
-Self-medication by students will be permitted in accordance with this administrative regulation and state law.
+Students may, subject to the provisions of this regulation, have prescription or nonprescription medication administered by designated, trained school staff.
+Self-medication by students may also be permitted in accordance with this administrative regulation and state law.

-Definitions
+1. Definitions

+Orig.
+Code:

-- a.
-"Prescription medication" means any noninjectable drug, chemical compound, suspension or preparation in suitable form for use as a curative or remedial substance taken either internally or externally by a student under the written direction of a physician and bronchodilators or autoinjectable epinephrine prescribed by a student's Oregon licensed health care professional for asthma or severe allergies.
+"Prescription medication" means any noninjectable drug, chemical compound, suspension or a. preparation in suitable form for use as a curative or remedial substance taken either internally or externally by a student under the written direction of a physician; and bronchodilators or autoinjectable epinephrine prescribed by a student's Oregon licensed health care professional for asthma or severe allergies.
 Prescription medication does not include dietary food supplements.
-As per Oregon Administrative Rule (OAR) 851 047 0030 through 851 047 0040, a registered nurse may administer a subcutaneous injectable medication. - b.
-"Nonprescription medication" means only Food and Drug Administration approved, nonalcohol-based medication to be taken at school that is necessary for the student to remain in school.
-This shall be limited to eye, nose and cough drops, cough suppressants, analgesics, decongestants, antihistamines, topical antibiotics, anti-inflammatories and antacids that do not require written or oral instructions from a physician.
-Nonprescription medication does not include dietary food supplements or nonprescription sunscreen. - c.
-"Adrenal crisis" means adrenal crisis as defined in Oregon Revised Statute (ORS) 433.800. - d.- "Adrenal insufficiency" means adrenal insufficiency as defined in ORS 433.800. - e.
-"Notice of a diagnoses of adrenal insufficiency" means written notice to the district from the parent or guardian of a student who has been diagnosed as adrenal insufficient with a copy of an order from the student's physician that includes the student's diagnosis, description of symptoms indicating the student is in crisis, prescription for medication to treat adrenal insufficiency crisis and instructions for followup care after medication to treat adrenal insufficiency crisis has been administered. - f.
-"Physician "means a doctor of medicine or osteopathy, a physician assistant licensed to practice by the Board of Medical Examiners for the state of Oregon, a nurse practitioner with prescriptive authority licensed by the Oregon State Board of Nursing, a dentist licensed by the Board of Optometry for the state of Oregon or a naturopathic physician licensed by the Board of Naturopathy for the state of Oregon.
+As per Oregon Administrative Rule (OAR) 851-047-0030 through 851-047-0040, a registered nurse may administer a subcutaneous injectable medication.

+- "Nonprescription medication" means only Federal Drug Administration approved, nonalcoholb. based medication to be taken at school that is necessary for the student to remain in school.
+This shall be limited to eyes, nose and cough drops, cough suppressants, analgesics, decongestants, antihistamines, topical antibiotics, anti-inflammatories and antacids that do not require written or oral instructions from a physician.
+Nonprescription medication does not include dietary food supplements or nonprescription sunscreen. - "Adrenal crisis" means adrenal crisis as defined in Oregon Revised Statute (ORS) 433.800. c. - "Adrenal insufficiency" means adrenal insufficiency as defined in ORS 433.800. d.

+"Notice of a diagnoses of adrenal insufficiency" means written notice to the district from the e. parent or guardian of a student who has been diagnosed as adrenal insufficient with a copy of an order from the student's physician that includes the student's diagnosis, description of symptoms indicating the student is in crisis, prescription for medication to treat adrenal insufficiency crisis and instructions for follow up care after medication to treat adrenal insufficiency crisis has been administered.

+f.
+"Physician1" means a doctor of medicine or osteopathy, a physician assistant licensed to practice by the Board of Medical Examiners for the state of Oregon, a nurse practitioner with prescriptive authority licensed by the Oregon State Board of Nursing, a dentist licensed by the Board of Dentistry for the state of Oregon, an optometrist licensed by the Board of Optometry for the state of Oregon or a naturopathic physician licensed by the Board of Naturopathy for the state of Oregon.

-&lt;sup>1A registered nurse who is employed by a public or private school may accept an order from a physician licensed to practice medicine or osteopathy in another state or territory of the U.S. if the order is related to the care or treatment of a student who has been enrolled at the school for not more than 90 days.
+A registered nurse who is employed by a public or private school may accept an order from a physician licensed to practice medicine or osteopathy in another state or territory of the U.S. if the order is related to the care or treatment of a student who has been enrolled at the school for not more than 90 days.